kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-pass-nca-90-days.md

 **Recommended sequence:**

 1. **Administrative Law first.** It is the most predictable subject.
 The frameworks are clear.
 The exam format is consistent.
 It builds your confidence and your study discipline.
 2. **Constitutional Law OR Foundations of Canadian Law second.** Both provide broad grounding in Canadian legal principles.
 Constitutional is more structured; Foundations is broader and more theoretical.
 Choose based on your background — if you have public law experience, Constitutional.
 If you need to understand the Canadian system from scratch, Foundations.
 3. **Criminal Law third.** It rewards structure above everything.
 By this point, your pattern recognition is strong.
 Criminal Law becomes an application of that skill.
 4. **Professional Responsibility last.** For lawyers with practice experience, much of this is intuitive.
-The CBA Model Code is comprehensive but logical.
+The FLSC Model Code of Professional Conduct is comprehensive but logical.
 Save it for when your exam stamina is highest.

 **The exception:** If you have failed a subject before, prioritise it.
 The psychological weight of a previous failure demands early attention.
 Do not let it hang over you.